TheodoreDavis/simple-ray-tracer/README.md

 Ray Tracer for ComS 336

 ## Project Description
-For our main demo scene, a pascal red triangle floor (y-aligned triangle) exists with a blue diffuse sphere and a specular reflective sphere on top of it.
+For our main demo scene, there is a pascal red triangle floor (y-aligned triangle), a glass sphere with index of refraction 1.33 in front of a purple sphere, with a specular reflective green sphere next to those.
-The blue sphere is centered in the image and slightly obscuring the left "corner" of the reflective sphere.

 The scene 1500px high by 2000px wide and is rendered with 4 samples per pixel, with a max recursive depth of 16 for each ray.

 ## How to use